speedy-ye/speedy-ye/README.md

 <p>
 ⚡
   Tehcnology will open the new world that we have not discovered.
-  I want to be one of the openers of that world.
+  I want to be one of the pioneers of that world.
 </p>

 <!--